ABOUT THE REPORTAbout the reporting process

 The issues considered significant in the report are presented in the materiality matrix.

-Fig. Materiality matrix
+Fig. 3.
+Materiality matrix

 Additional issues:

-• Cyber-security of the power sector
+• Cybersecurity of the power sector;

-• PSE’s impact on reducing carbon footprint in the power sector
+• PSE’s impact on reducing carbon footprint in the power sector;

-• Adaptation of organisations to climate change
+• Adaptation of the organisations to climate change;

 Precautionary principle